Spruce Biosciences (NASDAQ:SPRB) Announces Quarterly Earnings Results

-Spruce Biosciences (NASDAQ:SPRB) issued its quarterly earnings data on Tuesday.
-The company reported ($0.42) earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of ($0.42), MarketWatch Earnings reports.
+Spruce Biosciences (NASDAQ:SPRB) posted its earnings results on Tuesday.
+The company reported ($0.42) EPS for the quarter, hitting the consensus estimate of ($0.42), MarketWatch Earnings reports.

 About Spruce Biosciences